 The answer is no provided you have receipts and invoices for your equipment in the event of a claim.
 If you are concerned that you may not have these then please supply an equipment list, to make sure that your sum insured is adequate.

 Yes, full cover is extended to equipment within the hold of an aircraft subject to the equipment being in a locked Peli Case or similar protective casing.

-Yes, Towergate policies provide cover for "Open Theft" and this would include opportunist.
+Yes, we have Towergate products available that provide cover for 'open theft' and this would include opportunist.
 This means we do not require signs of forcible or violent, entry or exit for the theft cover to be in force.

 We only need to know about claims you have made in the last five years.
 Each claim is considered on an individual basis and though some may have no effect on your policy, others might.
 Just make sure you let us know and we will talk you through it, as failure to disclose a claim can invalidate your cover.

 Photography insurance will not typically cover wear and tear to equipment or mechanical and electrical breakdown.
 There could be exclusions for working in hazardous locations or for foreign travel in accordance with FCO guidelines, dependent on the nature of your work.

 As with any insurance policy consult your policy wording for the exclusions, or better still chat through your requirements with our specialist advisors to ensure you are covered for the risks that are important to you.